 True CD-ROM emulation

-True CD-Rom emulation is possible with DriveDroid.
+True CD-ROM emulation is possible with DriveDroid.
 It should allow you to run any ISO on your PC.

 There is CD-rom support, but it requires patching the kernel.
-For most users this isn’t an option, however, if you’re interested, the developer has applied patches to the kernel of Cyanogen Mods Nightly builds for the Samsung Galaxy S. The patches are accepted, so the more recent nightlies should work.
+For most users, this isn’t an option.
+However, if you’re interested, the developer has applied patches to the kernel of Cyanogen Mods Nightly builds for the Samsung Galaxy S. The patches are accepted, so the more recent nightlies should work.

 Patch to fix booting from the emulated CD-rom drive